How to OCR PDF Files on Mac Using PDFelement

 Step 1.
 Import a Scanned PDF

-First, open PDFelement for Mac.
-Then open your scanned PDF file in the program.
-To do so, click on "Open File" at the bottom left and select the file that you want to OCR.
+First, you need to open PDFelement for Mac, and then open your scanned PDF file in the program.
+To do so, click on "Open" button and select the file that you want to OCR.